Getting away from mosquitoes

 Trout like it, but mosquitoes don't.
 There's no standing water, so there's nowhere for them to breed.

-Deb Erickson, office manager at Forestville, says people used to camping on Minnesota's North Shore are pleasantly surprised and often ask why there are so few mosquitoes.
+At Forestville, Deb Erickson says people used to camping on Minnesota's North Shore are pleasantly surprised and often ask why there are so few mosquitoes.

 "All the parks are like that in southeast Minnesota,'' she says.
 "It's kind of strange, but very wonderful.''